National Bridge Inventory: North Carolina

 • Over the life of the IIJA, North Carolina will receive a total of $493.5 million in bridge formula funds, which will help make needed repairs.

-• This is down from 1,460 bridges classified as structurally deficient in 2020.
+• This is up from 1,325 bridges classified as structurally deficient in 2021.

 • The deck area of structurally deficient bridges accounts for 5.6 percent of total deck area on all structures.